pombase/website/src/docs/documentation/advanced-search.md

 2. Click on a header to sort by the column

-3. Select columns to display
+3. Select columns to display.
+A set of gene expression data sets are hidden by default; click "Show gene expression columns" to reveal the additional options.

 4. Select from the pulldown to send the gene list to [QuiLT](documentation/quick-little-tool) for visualisation, or, for